Hero Background

 • Chimneys and fireplace stacks

-In many exterior remodels, homeowners select manufactured or engineered stone veneer.
-It can deliver a natural look with easier installation and fewer structural requirements.
-If you’re pairing stone with siding, make sure the transition lines are clean and properly flashed — especially in wet seasons (see our siding guide: choosing the right siding for humid climates like The Woodlands).
+If you're pairing stone with siding, make sure the transition lines are clean and properly flashed—especially in wet seasons.
+See our siding guide: choosing the right siding for humid climates like The Woodlands.

 Mixed material exterior with stone accents